Tulipa armena: Synonyms

 Tulipa armena was first described by Edmund Boissier in 1859, the locus typicus is located in Northeast Turkey.

 Populations found in the Karabakh mountain range in Armenia and Azerbaijan have been called T. karabachensis, but this is regarded as a synonym of T. armena.

 Plants from Eastern Turkey and Northwest Iran with a hairy tunic and longer stems have been described as T. willmottiae Freyn.
 T. mucronata Fomin, T. karabachensis Grossh. pro parte, T. confusa Gabrielian may also be synonyms of T. armena.

 The name T. galatica has been used for the yellow variety without basal blotch.

 In contrast, Tulipa gumusanica has been confirmed as a separate species.

 Uses

 The Armenian tulip is used as a garden plant.
 It needs dry, hot summers and should be grown in free draining soil and full sun.
-In England, it flowers in April.
+It flowers between April and June; in England, it flowers in April.